openatx/facebook-wda/README.md

 Facebook WebDriverAgent Python Client Library (not official)

-Not finished yet.
+Most functions finished.

 ## Installation
 1. You need to start WebDriverAgent by yourself

 	Follow the instructions in <https://github.com/facebook/WebDriverAgent>

+	It is better to start with Xcode to prevent CodeSign issues.

-	And start WDA with command
+	But it is also ok to start WDA with command line.

 	```
 	xcodebuild -project WebDriverAgent.xcodeproj -scheme WebDriverAgentRunner -destination 'platform=iOS Simulator,name=iPhone 6' test